-In addition, because the curriculum at Gustavus is designed to develop a student’s ability to think critically, write and speak clearly, and evaluate as well as analyze values and attitudes, the Center offers academic support services that assist students in this intellectual and personal growth.
+Because the curriculum at Gustavus is designed to develop a student’s ability to think critically, write and speak clearly, and evaluate as well as analyze values and attitudes, the Center also offers academic support services that assist students in these areas of intellectual and personal growth.

 Services are provided through individual meetings that assess a student’s needs and concerns.
-An individualized plan is then developed to strengthen specific academic and study skills in such areas as effective note taking, meaningful textbook reading, exam preparation, time management, and a variety of other skills necessary for college success.
+An individualized plan is then developed to strengthen speci c academic and study skills.
+These include e ective notetaking, meaningful textbook reading, exam preparation, time management, and a variety of other skills necessary for college success.

 Outreach programs on topics such as four-year planning, academic organizational skills, test anxiety, time management, and study skills are presented to classes, residence hall groups, athletic teams, and other interested organizations.

 Disability Services is dedicated to providing equal access to the College’s curriculum, programs, services, and facilities.
-In partnership with faculty and other individuals and departments, staff assist students in identifying barriers and provide accommodations.
+In partnership with faculty and other individuals and departments, sta assist students in identifying barriers and provide accommodations.
 Any student interested in pursuing services should make an appointment with Disability Services.
 Each student’s situation is unique and is handled on a case-by-case basis.

-Support for Multilingual Students is available via the College’s English Learning Specialist, who can meet individually with students to work on reading, writing, and presentations as well as to consult about academic tasks and to help students seek other means of support.
-The MLL Specialist can also consult with faculty members who have multilingual students enrolled in their classes.
-The College’s MLL Specialist can provide students with a letter to professors that explains and supports academic adjustments (i.e. additional time on tests, additional revisions for papers).
+Support for Multilingual Students is available via the Multilingual Learner Tutor, who can meet individually with students to work on reading, writing, and presentations as well as to consult about academic tasks and to help students seek other means of support.
+Upon request, the College’s MLL tutor can provide students with a letter to professors, which explains and supports academic adjustments (i.e. additional time on tests, additional revisions for papers).
 Professors make decisions based on those recommendations at their own discretion.
-In addition, multilingual students can seek help from peer tutors In the Writing Center.
+In addition, multilingual students can seek help from peer tutors in the Writing Center.